andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 The nice thing about this method is that it's easy enough to generalize to any
-dimension: instead of, say, keeping `[x,y]` in your set for 2D, just keep `[x,y,z]` for 3D, or any length array of coordinates.
-One minor trick you need to think through is generating all
+dimension: instead of, say, keeping `[x,y]` in your set for 2D, just keep `[x,y,z]` for 3D, or any length array of coordinates.[^1] One minor trick you need to think through is generating all
 ![3\^d-1](https://latex.codecogs.com/png.latex?3%5Ed-1 "3^d-1") neighbors, but
 but that's going to come down to a d-ary [cartesian product](https://observablehq.com/@d3/d3-cross) of `[-1,0,1]` to itself.